 Honored Visiting Graduate Faculty

-Lucas Morel is the Lewis G. John Term Professor and Head of the Politics Department at Washington and Lee University.
+Lucas Morel is the Class of 1960 Professor of Ethics and Politics and Head of the Politics Department at Washington and Lee University.
 He teaches American government, political philosophy, constitutional law, black American politics, and politics and literature, with research interests in Abraham Lincoln, Frederick Douglass, and Ralph Ellison.